kyma-project/api-gateway/docs/user/tutorials/01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md

 ## Expose, Secure, and Access Your Workload

-1. Expose the Service and secure it by creating an APIRule CR in your Namespace.
+1. Expose the Service and secure it by creating an APIRule CR in your namespace.
 Run:

     ```bash
     cat <<EOF | kubectl apply -f -